harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/deployment-faqs.md

 Check if you have 2 Harness webhooks pointing to this same account registered in your repo?
 If there are, please delete one of them, each repo is supposed to have only one Harness webhook registered in it.
 Also please check if there is a webhook configured at the organization level.

-### Every time when I run kubernetes deployment, harness create new version of configmap even of there were no changes which force pods redeployment.
-Is there a way to specify for harness to create new configmap only when changes detected?
+### Every time when I run kubernetes deployment, Harness create new version of configmap even of there were no changes which force pods redeployment.
+Is there a way to specify for Harness to create new configmap only when changes detected?

 You can skip the versioning, it can be skipped by using these two ways:

-1. Annotate the manifest provided in the Harness service's Manifests section with harness.io/skip-versioning: "true".
+1. Annotate the manifest provided in the Harness service's Manifests section with Harness.io/skip-versioning: "true".

 2. In the Harness service's Manifest Configuration page, select Manifests > Advanced, and then select the Skip Versioning checkbox.